artsandmetaphysics/goodlifeodyssey/_poems/inferni-summarium.md

 <br>
 Self-killers turn into trees, who spout grunts<br>
 and blood when snapped and someday will hang bodies.<br>
-Nude squanderers flee, the prey of dog hunts.<br>
+Nude squanderers flee, the prey of dog-hunts.<br>
 <br>
 A rain of fire justly rewards blasphemies<br>
 in this circle of sand, cross’d only via tears<br>